The AI Bible

-(See AIcompany Talent Framework for details) Please do not hesitate or be shy in creating the pilot dreamteam.
-In Large organisations we noticed that even a one-hour commitment from the right domain specialist could make a huge difference.
+(See AIcompany Talent Framework for details, previous chapter) Please do not hesitate or be shy in creating the pilot Dreamteam.
+In larger organisations we noticed that even a one-hour commitment from the right domain specialist could make a great difference.
 Selecting your team is also a great way to create ambassadors across several departments and divisions.

 Step Six: Pilot Time

 The pilot should demonstrate what a successful implementation of a machine learning model would look like.
 Deployment in a production system is recommended.
 How accurate is the machine learning model performing to new real world data?
 During the pilot phase there should be more than enough data and feedback from end-users available that allows you to fine-tune the business case, and rethink return on investments for further scaling.

 Good luck!
 Please do not hesitate to contact us if you would like to have more information or want to see practical cases (in your industry) where APMF designs were implemented.

 The team should consist of 4 up to 6 members.
 Our guideline; “A team should not have more members than you are able to share a pizza with”.
 Having shared quite a number of pizzas in respectively effective teams, we kept this guideline.
 A common mistake is assuming that a highly technical stack is needed.
 We broke the requirements back to 4 capabilities.